 Questions about Good Cashflow on Rental Property?

-An essential concept aspiring landlords and real estate investors need to grasp before diving into rental real estate is how to calculate rental property cash flow.
-After all, cash flow is the lifeline of a rental real estate business.
-Luckily, calculating cash flow is easier than you might think.
+Before plunging into rental real estate, ambitious landlords and real estate investors must understand how to calculate rental property cash flow.
+After all, cash flow is a rental real estate business's lifeline.
+Fortunately, estimating cash flow is less difficult than you might believe.

-Alright so, a buddy of mine texted me and said, "Hey, Brandon!
-I've got this real estate deal I want to buy, and it should produce between $100 and $200 per month in cash flow.
-Is that a good deal?
-What do you think?"
+So, a friend of mine texted me and said, "Hello there, Brandon!
+I'm looking to buy a real estate investment that will provide between $100 and $200 per month in cash flow.
+Is that a good price?
+What are your thoughts?"

-For many, many investors, you either invest in real estate for cash flow, or you don't invest at all.
-Why such a strong statement?
-Well, that's because cash flow is such a strong force when it comes to rental properties.
-So strong that cash flow is essentially the main form of profit made from rental income.
+Many investors either invest in real estate for cash flow or do not invest at all.
+Why such a vehement statement?
+That's because cash flow is such a powerful influence in the rental property market.
+So powerful that cash flow is the primary source of profit from rental income.

-Real estate cash flow is the difference between the rental income and rental expenses of an investment property.
-With that definition, calculating cash flow is fairly straightforward:
+Real estate cash flow is the difference between the rent received and the rent paid on an investment property.
+With that idea, figuring the cash flow is fairly easy:

 Cash Flow = Total Rental Income – Total Rental Property Expenses

-Essentially, cash flow tells a real estate investor if his/her rental property is profitable and how much money is being made.
-A positive cash flow property, or a positively geared property, is one that generates more in income than in expenses.
-Negative cash flow properties, on the other hand, have higher expenses than rental income.
-As a result, negative cash flow properties serve as a loss for real estate investors.
+Essentially, cash flow informs a real estate investor whether or not his or her rental property is lucrative and how much money is made.
+A positive cash flow property, also known as a favourably geared property, generates more income than expenses.
+In contrast, negative cash flow properties have higher expenses than rental income.
+As a result, negative cash flow properties cost real estate investors money.

 Let's take a step back and discuss cash flow before we get into how much cash flow is good for rental property.
 The difference between an investment property's rental income and expenses is referred to as cash flow.
 It basically tells a real estate investor if and how much money he or she is making.
-A positive cash flow investment property, also known as a positively geared property, is an investment property that generates more rental income than expenses.
-The opposite of a positively geared property is a negative cash flow property.
-Negative cash flow income properties generate more in expenses than rental income and thus serve as a loss for a real estate investor.
+A positive cash flow investment property, also known as a favourably geared property, is one in which the rental income exceeds the expenses.
+A negative cash flow property is the inverse of a favourably geared property.
+Negative cash flow income buildings incur greater expenses than rental income, resulting in a loss for the real estate investor.

-In the following paragraphs, we will investigate the factors that contribute to a healthy cash flow for a rental property is.
-In the last episode, we talked about investing for cash flow and the different ways you can do it.
-But what is good cash flow?
+In the following paragraphs, we will investigate the factors that contribute to a healthy cash flow for a rental property.
+In the previous episode, we spoke about investing for cash flow and the numerous options that are available.
+However, what really constitutes a healthy cash flow?

-It really depends on the investment, as well as the person making the investment.
-A more experienced investor with more money will probably want to get a higher return on investment, whereas a new investor most likely wants to get their feet wet and learn about investment properties.
+It is totally dependant on the investment, as well as the person making the investment.
+A more experienced investor with more capital will most likely want a better return on investment, whereas a new investor will most likely want to get their feet wet and learn about investment properties.
 An investor with more capital and more experience will most likely want a better return on investment.

-Understanding real estate cash flow opens up the opportunities for real estate investors to reap the many benefits of this investment vehicle.
-There is a myriad of ways to get started with creating cash flow in real estate, but one of the most common is through rental properties.
-Continue reading to find out how you can make investments that will have your tenants paying your mortgage, all the while building up your portfolio.
+Understanding real estate cash flow allows real estate investors to grasp the various advantages of this investment vehicle.
+There are numerous ways to begin generating cash flow in real estate, but one of the most prevalent is through rental properties.
+Continue reading to learn how to make investments that will have your tenants paying your mortgage while you expand your portfolio.

-As previously mentioned, cash flow is the difference between the rental income of an investment property and its expenses.
-The standard way of calculating cash flow is:
+As previously stated, cash flow is the difference between an investment property's rental income and expenses.
+The typical method for calculating cash flow is as follows:

 Cash Flow = Total Rental Income – Total Expenses